ya7skaa/quiz-board/README.md

 * Access it on your Github account
 ## Known Bugs
 currently there is not any bugs detected ,incase you encounter other bugs please reach out via the email I have provided.
+This webpage doesn't not require any other tool or software to run.It also doesn't require any other dependancies.
 ## Technologies Used
 * CSS
 * HTML